basmaashouur/competitive-programming/Knowledge-Phase/Detailed-list/Mathematics/Number-theory.md

 ### Prime And Composite
 - **Prime Numbers**
 - If a number n is not prime, it can be represented as a product a· b, where a ≤ sqrt(n) or b ≤ sqrt(n), so it certainly has a factor between 2 and and sqrt(n), becuase if a ≥ sqrt(n) and b ≥ sqrt(n), then a * b ≥ n
+- the sequare of prime number have only three divsior, itself and the prime and 1
 ### Prime Factors
 ### Factorization
 ### Exponentiation